celerity/celerity-runtime/README.md

 ## Building

-Before you build make sure to also clone all git submodules using `git submodule update --init --recursive`.

-Building itself is as simple as calling `cmake && make`, depending on your setup you might however also have to provide some library paths etc.
+Building is as simple as calling `cmake && make`, depending on your setup you might however also have to provide some library paths etc.

 ## Building Examples